Nelson's Public Art

 - Aorere Gravel – Rata and Insects

-At the entrance to the Millers Acre building is a pair of seats, crafted by John Shaw and Mike Hindmarsh.
+At the entrance to the Millers Acre building is a pair of seats, crafted by John Shaw and Mike Hindmarsh and installed 2005.
 A concrete base represents the strong form of the Boulder Bank and the shape of the seats resembles an aircraft wing or a boat, symbolising people arriving to Nelson.
 The top of the concrete has been polished to reveal small pebbles.
 The individual slats are shaped from Australian blue gum and have weathered to a grey-brown.
 There are 100 slats in both seats and only four are the same.

 Other works around and inside the building include Tukutuku panels by Whakatū Marae weavers; Pou Whenua figures inside the doorway of the visitor centre by carver Mark Davis, and artwork in the Latitude Nelson foyer (during open hours only) by weavers from the Te Awhina Marae in Motueka

 Reef Knot, by Nelson sculptor Grant Palliser, is on the Maitai River side of the Millers Acre building, beside the Trafalgar Street bridge.
 It is an open design, through which the view of the River and the architectural features of the Millers Acre building can be enjoyed.
 The reef knot is a maritime knot with several references.
 The two strands of the steel nautical knot symbolically link the history of the past with the present.
 The grounded strand acknowledges the Tangata Whenua and the early British colonisation of the area.
 The free strand extends positively into the future, reflecting the independence that we now value.
 It was unveiled by HRH the Duke of York, Prince Andrew, in 2005, and was commissioned in conjunction with Nelson’s Trafalgar 2000 celebrations.